ThatoneKurdishSE/pema-backend/README.md

     - Email, username, and name validations.
 - Graphql as a gem:
     - Using GET to retrieve all user data by name, username, and email!
-    - Working with Mutations to create new user profiles using inputs!
+    - Using POST and working with Mutations to create new user profiles using inputs!

 # 𑁍 Running the application 𑁍